nextest-rs/quick-junit/README.md

 ## Minimum supported Rust version (MSRV)

-The minimum supported Rust version is **Rust 1.70.**
+The minimum supported Rust version is **Rust 1.70.** At any time, Rust versions from at least the last 6 months will be supported.

 While this crate is a pre-release (0.x.x) it may have its MSRV bumped in a patch release.
 Once a crate has reached 1.x, any MSRV bump will be accompanied with a new minor version.

 ## Alternatives

-* [**junit-report**](https://crates.io/crates/junit-report): Older, more mature project.
-Doesn't appear to support flaky tests or arbitrary properties as of version 0.7.0.
+- [**junit-report**](https://crates.io/crates/junit-report): Older, more mature project.
+Doesn't appear to support flaky tests or arbitrary properties as of version 0.8.3.

 ## Contributing